Gratitude Journal Prompts For Adults

 This is where journaling prompts can be of great use!
 To help you uncover the good things in life that you might otherwise not even realize and be thankful for.

-I am going to explain below what gratitude prompts are and how gratitude journal questions can help you discover all the amazing things you must be grateful in your life.
+I am going to explain below what gratitude prompts are and how gratitude journal questions can help you discover all the amazing things you must be grateful for in your life.

 What is a journaling prompt?

-A journal prompt is a question, written observation or statement that makes you think about your life.
+A journal prompt is a question, written observation, or statement that makes you think about your life.

 The goal of a prompt is to help you decide what to write in your journal by giving directions and guiding your thinking.

-You can use general journaling prompts for free journaling, self-discovery or gratitude prompts and much more.
+You can use general journaling prompts for free journaling, self-discovery or gratitude prompts, and much more.

-Since the gratitude journal is about finding and writing down about the things you are grateful for, the gratitude journal quotes, questions or statements are about self-reflection and inclined towards the environment you live in.
+Since the gratitude journal is about finding and writing down about the things you are grateful for, the gratitude journal quotes, questions or statements are about self-reflection and are inclined towards the environment you live in.

 So read on to find a list of daily gratitude journal prompts to get you started, I also have a PDF printable gratitude prompt list below if you prefer the printing version.